Winnie-the-Pooh Meets the Queen: Background

 The story was originally available as an audio-video download narrated by the actor Jim Broadbent.
 Broadbent said "I have been a fan of Winnie-the-Pooh since I was a boy.
 In fact I named my very first and much loved teddy Pooh and that can only have been after the A. A. Milne character".
 The print version followed in November 2016.
 A. A. Milne dedicated a 1926 book of songs featuring Pooh, "Teddy Bear and Other Songs", to the newborn then-Princess Elizabeth.
 As a little girl, Princess Elizabeth was also presented with a hand-painted Christopher Robin tea set.
 A PDF e-book version was also released by Disney.
 In this edition, Jane Riordan is not credited as author.
-Prince George of Wales has an appearance in the story when Piglet presents him with a red balloon.
+Prince George of Cambridge has an appearance in the story when Piglet presents him with a red balloon.
 George is not named, just nicknamed "Little Boy", but is described as "much younger than Christopher Robin and almost as bouncy as Tigger".